-As of December 31, 2021, we had approximately \$13.0 million in cash.
+As of December 31, 2022 we had approximately \$9.1 million in cash.
 In June 2021, we completed the IPO for net cash proceeds of \$14.8 million after deducting underwriting discounts and commissions and offering expenses.
-We believe that, based upon our current operating plan, our existing capital resources, will be sufficient to fund our anticipated operations for at least 12 months from the issuance of our financial statements for the year ended December 31, 2021.
+In July 2022, we completed a registered direct offering and concurrent private placement for net cash proceeds of \$3.7 million after deducting placement agent fees and offering expenses.
+We believe that, based upon our current operating plan, our existing capital resources, will not be sufficient to fund our anticipated operations for at least 12 months from the issuance of our financial statements for the year ended December 31, 2022.
 Our future capital requirements and the period for which we expect our existing resources to support our operations may vary significantly from what we expect.
 Our monthly spending levels vary based on new and ongoing research and development and other corporate activities.
-Because the length of time and activities associated with successful research and development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
+Because the length of time and activities associated with successful require for development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.